jupyter-server/jupyter_server/docs/source/other/full-config.rst

     and the ZMQChannelsHandler (which handles the startup).

-GatewayKernelManager.kernel_manager_class : DottedObjectName
+GatewayKernelManagers.kernel_manager_class : DottedObjectName
     Default: ``'jupyter_client.ioloop.IOLoopKernelManager'``

     The kernel manager class.
 This is configurable to allow subclassing of the KernelManager for customized behavior.

-GatewayKernelManager.root_dir : Unicode
+GatewayKernelManagers.root_dir : Unicode
     Default: ``''``

     No description

-GatewayKernelManager.shared_context : Bool
+GatewayKernelManagers.shared_context : Bool
     Default: ``True``

     Share a single zmq.Context to talk to all my kernels

-GatewayKernelManager.traceback_replacement_message : Unicode
+GatewayKernelManagers.traceback_replacement_message : Unicode
     Default: ``'An exception occurred at runtime, which is not shown due to ...``

     Message to print when allow_tracebacks is False, and an exception occurs